ucla-data-science-center/rclone-intro/episodes/04-creating-connections.md

 ::::::

 :::::: objectives
- - objective 1
+ - Understand the concept of a remote or local connection
- - objective 2
+ -
 ::::::

 ## Creating a remote connection